 UX discourse is focused on users and tools, but not enough on real business problems

-Another observation I have is about the state of UX Design discourse.
+Another observation I have is about the state of our UX Design discourse.
 Dozens articles by UX Designers are published everyday, and they are mostly about tools and methods (personas, customer journey maps, prototyping tools, user research methods etc.), tutorials, minor graphic design trends, or user interface details.

 Fabricio Teixeira and Caio Braga wrote this great article demonstrating the shallowness of our discourse, which is available at https://essays.uxdesign.cc/state-of-design-publishing/